cairo-book/cairo-book/src/ch11-03-hash.md

 {{#include ../listings/ch11-advanced-features/no_listing_04_hash_pedersen/src/lib.cairo:structure}}
 ```

-As our struct derives the trait HashTrait, we can call the function as follow for Poseidon hashing :
+As our struct derives the trait HashTrait, we can call the function as follows for Poseidon hashing :

 ```rust
 {{#rustdoc_include ../listings/ch11-advanced-features/no_listing_04_hash_poseidon/src/lib.cairo:main}}
 ```

+Pedersen is different from Poseidon, as it starts with a base state.
+This base state must be of `felt252` type, which forces us to either hash the struct with an arbitrary base state using the `update_with` method, or serialize the struct into an array to loop through all of its fields and hash its elements together.

-And as follow for Pedersen hashing :
+Here is a short example for Pedersen hashing :

 ```rust
 {{#rustdoc_include ../listings/ch11-advanced-features/no_listing_04_hash_pedersen/src/lib.cairo:main}}
 ```

 ### Advanced Hashing: Hashing arrays with Poseidon